What Tesla’s Stock Split Means for Investors

 And by all accounts, that’s exactly what Tesla has in mind with this stock split.
 It even went so far as to state that the move was to “make stock ownership more accessible to employees and investors” in a press release.

 Typically, a stock split takes place when the rise in share price has outpaced other companies in its sector.
 And this is certainly the case with the Tesla stock split.
 In fact, even after the share price is watered down, Tesla will still be trading at a much higher price than competitors like Toyota (NYSE: TM), Volkswagen (OTC: VWAGY) and Nio (NYSE: NIO).

 The move to split a stock is also seen as a vote of confidence in the future direction of the stock.
 And that sense of optimism is understandable right now.
 Tesla has reported profits for several consecutive quarters.
 That’s a first for the company.
 This was thanks to steady vehicle sales, as well as the sale of regulatory credits to other automakers.

 Buy Now or Buy Later?

 The simple answer is that only you can decide if Tesla makes sense to add to your portfolio in light of its stock split.
 The consensus among analysts is that Tesla is overvalued.
 But that’s been the case for a good while now.
 And Tesla will probably continue to baffle experts for the foreseeable future.

-But if you’re on the fence, time is running out.
+But if you were on the fence, unfortunately you’re out of time.
 Only shareholders of record as of August 21 will receive the four-share dividend.
 And on August 31, trading on a stock split-adjusted basis will begin.
+But there’s still time to take advantage of the dip in price after the split.
 So what it really boils down to is your risk tolerance.